Malcolm R. Bullock, M.D., Ph.D.

 President, US Neurotrauma Society

 He has generated over $11M in previous research support for TBI, and his current funding includes a Department of Defense (DOD) funded trial of Oxycyte perfluorocarbon in severe human TBI.
-Dr. Bullock is the Principal Investigator at University of Miami for 7 other funded TBI trials.
+Dr. Bullock is the Principal Investigator at University of Miami for several other funded TBI trials.
 He obtained his medical training in Birmingham, U.K., and completed his residency training in Durban, South Africa, and Glasgow, Scotland.
 He was Deputy Editor of the Journal of Neurotrauma for 14 years and is a reviewer for thirteen other journals, for the DOD, and for the National Institute of Health.

 Dr. Bullock’s research interests include pathomechanisms of TBI, neuroprotection trials, neuromonitoring, and the role of stem cells in regeneration and repair.
 He has co-authored four sets of management guidelines, four books, and over 250 papers.
 His clinical interests include vascular and general neurosurgery, as well as TBI management.